decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 Collision meshes can be added to any model in an external 3D modeling tool like Blender.
 Large models like houses often include these, they are usually a lot simpler geometrically than the original shape, as this implies much less computational requirements.
 Stairs typically use a simplified collision mesh like a ramp to make it easier to climb.
 See [colliders](/creator/3d-modeling/colliders) for more details.

 -->

-## View bounding boxes

-While running a scene preview, open the debug menu (on the right of the minimap) and click **Bounding Boxes** to toggle the visualization of bounding boxes on and off.

-Bounding boxes are displayed as thin white boxes around each mesh.
-Bounding boxes show the limits of the space occupied by a 3D model.
-Every mesh in a 3D model has its own bounding box.

-When Decentraland's engine checks if an entity is within the scene limits, it looks at the positions of each corner of the bounding box.
-Checking the corners of the bounding boxes is an engine optimization, as checking the position of each vertex in the model would be a lot more work.
-Ideally the bounding box shouldn't extend beyond the visible vertexes of the model, but it may not be the case if the model wasn't carefully built with this in mind.

-By visualizing bounding boxes, you can debug problems with entities being reported as outside the scene limits.

 ## Lighting conditions